MIT-Emerging-Talent/ET6-foundations-group-28/collaboration/retrospective.md

 Solutions can be reviewed by **more than one reviewer**; but merged by one;
 _to gain more insight from each other and have a better understanding of codes._
 + **Conventions**
-Establish clear conventions at an early stage: Branch Naming, Issue Naming
-Pull Request Titles, Commits Messages, Coding Style, etc.
+  Establish clear conventions at an early stage: Branch Naming, Issue Naming, Pull Request Titles, Commits Messages, Coding Style, etc.

-+ Branches can be linked to the issue they are addressing for better organization.

 + Delete Branches after merging.
 + Add adequate description in pull requests.
 + Include synchronous code review in a video call meeting, whenever possible.